joshgc19/landscape-detector/README.md

 ## Project description

+This project centers on creating, implementing, and testing a supervised machine learning algorithm designed to identify urban-natural landscapes.
+Utilizing pattern recognition and statistical methods, the algorithm aims to accurately classify images based on their color profiles.
+By harnessing machine learning, this approach has the potential to automate landscape identification, allowing for efficient analysis of large datasets.
+The goal is for the trained model to effectively determine whether a given picture depicts an urban-natural landscape.

 ### Constraints

+For this project the following set of constraints were imposed:
+  * The model may only have up to 3 features.
+  * Selected features must rely solely in color and light, all edge-based features are out the scope.
+  * Training dataset must be limited and high resolution, up to 10 images.

 ## Algorithm explanation

 ### Features chosen
-To fully understand the features chosen in the current project, the following features of the type of landscapes that the model will recognize have to be reviewed:
+To fully understand the features chosen in the current project, the following features of the type of landscapes that the model will be able to recognize have to be reviewed:

   * The picture must have the following hierarchical structure from top to bottom:
     * Blue daylight sky at the top with few clouds.